Gas Retort House: History

-The building was refurbished in 1998-9 by Crosby Homes (Adrian Unitt and Kevin Cooper) using Richard Johnson & Associates as architects as a non-residential office, leisure or workshop space.
+The building was refurbished in 1998–9 by Crosby Homes (Adrian Unitt and Kevin Cooper) using Richard Johnson & Associates as architects as a non-residential office, leisure or workshop space.

 It is a Grade II* listed building.
 The adjoining land that housed the gas holders was redeveloped at the same time for exclusive apartments.

 In 2010 the building was declared to be "at risk" by English Heritage.
 It was removed from the at risk status in 2011 following refurbishment by the then owners Ashtenne.
 The structure was unoccupied at the time and was put up for sale.
 The retort house was purchased by The Church of England in December 2014 as a second place of worship in the Parish of St Luke's.
+It underwent a comprehensive renovation, led by APEC Architects.
+This included renovation of the adjoining buildings on the site to form a 450-person capacity main auditorium, along with a foyer/ cafe fronting Gas Street, and ancillary offices in a block facing Bridge Street.
 It is the main venue for a Resourcing Church, in partnership with Holy Trinity Brompton and the Birmingham diocese, and is targeted to reach Birmingham's students and young adults.